Documentation menu

 Multiple servers — RedisBroker / NatsBroker

 For deployments across multiple machines or containers, use RedisBroker or NatsBroker.
 These carry scope invalidations over the network so every server reacts to changes on any other server.
-Session data still requires sticky sessions (same constraint as same-machine).
+Session data still requires sticky routing (same constraint as same-machine).

 use Mbolli\PhpVia\Broker\RedisBroker;